ryanbugden/Eyeliner/README.md

 ### Versions
 ```
+	3.0   2025.02.28  Add settings options.
+Add support for margins.
-	2.9   2025.02.28  Update to new extension bundle.
-Add settings options.
+	                  Update to new extension bundle.
 	2.4   2023.07.27  Add support for mid-slice-tool-analysis + components.
 	                  Thanks Connor & Erik for the help!
 	2.3.2 2023.05.31  Move eyes to foreground.
 Higher tolerance for diagonals.
 Clean up code.